 But I often encountered some other dynamics that just did not factor into my understanding of God’s heart and purpose in having me travel to minister outside of Africa.

 Enter bouncers.
 Well… sort-of bouncers who’d whisk me off stage away from the often not-so-teeming crowds to grab a snack in the green room and meet all the other speaker-leader people.
 I like snacks.
 I like meeting and getting to know people.
 Sometimes I was exhausted and would have probably just curled up on a patch of floor somewhere and took a nap if given the chance.
-People would have thought I was soaking.
+People would have thought I was praying.
 Win-Win.

 But the whole idea of green room politics.
 Eek.
 Help me Jesus.
 I might step on toes here… But the business card swapping, elbow-rubbing, quid pro quo, I’ll-invite-you-to-my-event-if-you’ll-have-me-at yours was just not why I came.
 Building connections with better known speakers to somehow get discovered and become the next ministry sensation was not why I came.
 I came to love and serve people, 99% of whom were not allowed in the green room.